nathanbowness/UAV-Object-Tracking/docs/configuration/cliArguments.md

+## CLI Arguments for Tracking.py

+By default, the Tracking.py program will use the options that are passed through the configuration files.
+See [Configuration](./configuration.md) for more details.

-There are various options that can be passed to the `tracking.py` program when running from the cli.
-They are described below.
+However, for further customizations the there are various options that can be passed to the `tracking.py` program when running from the cli.
+The arguments passed through the CLI will take priority over the configuration files.

+A full list can be seen by running `python3 tracking.py --help` from an environment with python and this project cloned.
+All options are also described below.

 ``` bash
 --output-folder,        # Output folder for all results to be saved to